 Additionally, in 1999, North Carolina expanded on the one-stop sites.
 Counties were allowed to place additional one-stop voting sites throughout their county so that voters could go to places other than just the local county elections board office.

 When you “same-day” register, the local county election board will investigate to confirm that you are eligible, and your vote will count unless they determine that you are ineligible.
 Much has been said recently about attempts to vote multiple times or to vote fraudulently.
 It should be pointed out and made clear that N.C.G.S. §163-275 makes it a Class I felony to do anything of the sort and the North Carolina Attorney General, Josh Stein, has made it clear that his office would take action against those that would attempt to vote fraudulently.
-Additionally, Karen Brinson Bell, the Executive Director of the State Board of Elections points out the criminality and the additional risks of operating outside our system of voting.

 Here’s what I have learned.
-It is very easy and I am still excited about the election.
+It is effortless, and I am still excited about the election.
 I sent in a 2020 State Absentee Ballot Request Form to my local county board of elections.
 The electronic portal to make the request or the paper form and the address to your local office can be found here.